grt192/GRT2022/WRITEUP.md

 ```
 ##### [`GRTAutonSequence` L30-56](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/commands/tank/GRTAutonSequence.java#L30-L56)

-Before Monterey, however, it was decided that there wasn't enough time to tune the path following and make it work and to
-instead rewrite auton to be simpler and less reliant on perfectly functioning internals and turret logic.
+Auton was not ready for Monterey.
+Our first practice match, an S-curve trajectory was set as our auton routine (left over from path following testing) and we incurred a penalty during autonomous when we rammed into an opposing alliance bot.
+Pretty quickly following the first few matches, it was decided that there wasn't enough time to tune path following and to instead rewrite auton to be simpler and more reliable.

-The revised "pleb" auton lowers the intake, drives forwards for 55 inches or 8 seconds (whichever triggered first),
+The revised "pleb" auton lowers the intake, drives forwards for 55 inches or 8 seconds (whichever completed first),
-and shoots two balls, using overrides and timers to guarantee system activation.
+and shoots two balls, using overrides and timers to guarantee shooter and internals cooperate.
 ```java
 @Override
 public void execute() {